sblantipodi/firefly_luciferin/docs/index.md

 - Fixed an issue that caused incorrect colors when using the [smoothing](https://github.com/sblantipodi/firefly_luciferin/wiki/Smoothing-color-transitions) effect on Linux Wayland.
+- Fixed an issue where settings could not be opened on Flatpak when an update was available.

 ### In the previous releases: